Gry1995/Iot-Project/Lab02/README.md

-# Lab 02 install Home Assistant to raspberry Pi (use docker):
+# install Home Assistant to raspberry Pi (use docker):
 ## 1. Install docker
   1. Change source if you are outside of US or UK.
   2. Install docker